allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Select TARS by criteria.

     * All – Returns all reports.

     * Person – Groups all reports by Person.

     * Mission – Groups all reports by Mission.

-225

-Training

     * 1522 – Groups all reports by Commitment.

 4. Select TARS with criteria.

     * Tasks pending audit: returns all reported tasks that still need auditing.

-* Tasks pending export: returns al reported tasks that have been approved but not exported.
+    * Tasks pending export: returns all reported tasks that have been approved but not exported.

     * All TARs: returns all reported tasks.

 5. Click Get TARs.
 This brings back the reported training in the TARs grid.

-*or *
+    *OR:*

 6. Click Crew Members Without TARs: This will open a dialog where you select the squadron, a date span, and either Actual or Scheduled sorties.
 If you select Actual, you will get missing reports for sorties that actually flew, based on an Actual Takeoff Time being entered.
 If you select Scheduled, you will get missing reports for scheduled sorties, regardless of whether an Actual Takeoff Time was entered.